lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Frontend/CSS/css_position.md

 ## **relative**
 <br>

-* behaves like *static*, but can also be positioned relative to its original position in the normal document flow
+* behaves like *static*, but can also be positioned relative to its original position in the document flow
 * offset is ignored by other elements in the document flow
   * therefore it does not affect the position of other elements
-  * therefore this attribute should not be used

 <br>